 We run and support a wide range of sports clubs and teams to help you make the most out of your time at UWL.
 Whether it's playing sports socially, competing in British Universities & College Sport (BUCS) or running associated events on campus.
-All our sports clubs are inclusive and work together to create a welcoming environment, regardless of ability or experience.
-We pride ourselves on being inclusive, diverse, outgoing, fun and friendly.
+All our sports clubs are inclusive and work

 Sport Clubs at UWSLU are student-led and take part in activities on campus and at our local facilities.
-They are run by student committees and are supported by the Sports Development Coordinator in the Community and Belonging team at UWLSU.
+They are run by student committees and are supported by the staff at UWLSU.